MIC-DKFZ/napari-sam/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-segment-anything" is free and open source software
+Distributed under the terms of the [Apache Software License 2.0] license, "napari-sam" is free and open source software

 ## Issues